AidanNeeson/renewable-ml-thesis/thesis.md

 ## Ethical Implications

     This project also has the potential to carry with it negative side effects if misused, or abused, or just by nature of the field in which work in renewables operates.
 One of these side effects persists of the land use impacts that green energy arrays carry with them.
 This is important to consider as, if the tool developed from this work is used to promote, plan, and construct renewable energy solutions, then the spacial extent of these technologies plays a meaningful role in the lives of individuals and the environment.
 By nature, low-carbon energy sources have lower power densities than their non-renewable, high-carbon counterparts. [@VANZALK201883] Each array then requires more land area to produce similar amounts of energy, leading to estimates that dictate that significant portions of land will be occupied by renewable energy systems. [@VANZALK201883] Worries become even more prevalent as the political climate shifts towards mandating the installation of these technologies.
 California Senate Bill 100 does just this, by committing the state to achieving 100% clean energy in all sectors by 2045. [@SCHULTE201931] This could lead to monumental land use impacts that could displace individuals, unjustly occupy land, and destroy the environment, due to incentives to install more renewables.
 Given the scenario where this tool is used similarly, it could also indirectly perpetuate these same injustices.

 Land use is not the only transgression that the promotion, production and installation of renewables can perpetrate, however.
-The materials needed to create the solar panels and wind turbines that could be installed through the use of this project's tool pose severe threats to environmental health, and, subsequently, human health. [@Sonter2020] Mining for the vast array of resources needed for low-carbon installations potentially influences 37% of Earth's terrestrial land area under some assumptions, which has large impacts on biodiversity by the way of habitat loss and ecosystem destruction. [@Sonter2020] Each resource being mined carries with it its own set of risks for the worker(s) extracting the minerals.
+The materials needed to create the solar panels and wind turbines that could be installed through the use of this project's tool pose severe threats to environmental health, and, subsequently, human health. [@Sonter2020] Mining for the vast array of resources needed for low-carbon installations potentially influences 37% of
+Earth's terrestrial land area under some assumptions, which has large impacts on biodiversity by the way of habitat loss and ecosystem destruction.
+[@Sonter2020] Furthermore, each resource being mined carries with it its own set of risks for the worker(s) extracting the minerals.
 Risks mainly manifest themselves as direct health issues like respiratory impacts, cancers, or other mining related injuries. [@Stephens2001WorkerAC] When it comes to mining, it is also important to discuss the social impacts that mining can have on certain communities.
 Peru showcases how mining affects the life of individuals societally by presenting large economic disparities based on geographic distance to mining centers. [@LOAYZA2016219] Taking these impacts into consideration, considerable controversy can be identified and applied to the installation of renewable sources.

 # Related work